Thomas Gold: "Deep Hot Biosphere" theory

-Following Gold's death, scientific discoveries amplified and also shifted understanding of the deep hot biosphere into what is now generally called deep biosphere.
-A term Gold coined in his 1999 book carries forward and is a reminder of the worldview shift he advocated.
+A term Gold coined in his 1999 book carries forward, too, and is a reminder of the worldview shift he advocated.
 The term is "surface chauvinism".
 Gold wrote, "In retrospect, it is not hard to understand why the scientific community has typically sought only surface life in the heavens.
 Scientists have been hindered by a sort of 'surface chauvinism.'"
+In 2024 NASA launched the first spacecraft, Europa Clipper, to study and sample whether one of the moons of an outer planet that Gold had pointed to as a prospect for deep life (Europa, a moon of Jupiter) might indeed harbor the physical and chemical conditions essential for carbon-based life.